guardian/node-modules/README.md

 Behind the scenes, the project is a [pnpm workspace](https://pnpm.io/workspaces).

-This is managed for you in the `makefile`, without the developer needing to get too deep into the weeds.

-If you need to do more than the tasks defined above – for example, adding a dependency to your package – you should use `pnpm` directly.
+If you need to do more than the tasks defined above – for example, adding a dependency to your package or managing CI – you should use `pnpm` directly.

 See [the pnpm docs](https://pnpm.io) for full information.